 What we look for:

 Below is a list of qualities we value in housemates, understanding that there’s room for differences in interpretation.
-If any of the points concern you or you’d like to know what we understand a certain point to mean, please let us know so we can have a conversation about it.
+If any of the points concern you or you’d like to know what we understand a certain point to mean, please let us know.

 We’re looking for someone who (please consider each point):

-– values and wants to prioritize being in compassionate, authentic, and warm relationships with one another and is willing to actively invest time and effort towards that priority;
+– Will prioritize being in compassionate, authentic, and warm relationships with one another and is willing to actively invest time and effort towards that priority;

 – actively seeks to learn more about systems of oppression and how they play out intrapersonally, interpersonally, culturally, and systemically;

-– can reliably do 5-6 hours a week of community service (e.g. cooking, cleaning, emptying the dishwasher);
+– can reliably do roughly 5 hours a week of community service (e.g. cooking, cleaning, emptying the dishwasher);

 – keeps community spaces pleasant, clean, safe, and inviting places to live;

 – can live without harmful synthetic chemicals and fragrances (this means avoiding products with the ingredient “fragrance”); and

 – enjoys kids and wants to be part of their lives.

-Basically, we’re looking not for a housemate, but someone who is interested in being a community member, someone who aims to build close, warm relationships with fellow community members and contribute in some way to the world at large.
+Basically, we’re looking for not just a housemate, but someone who is interested in being a community member, someone who aims to build close, warm relationships with fellow community members and contribute in some way to the world at large.

-We welcome prospective community members of any ability, age, background, ethnicity, gender identity/expression, race, or sexual orientation to express interest in joining our community.
-Disability is a very diverse identity group, and our community may be able to work well for people with some disabilities and not well for others.
-For two examples, we have one community member with profound developmental difference, who is very neuro-atypical, and at the same time sadly, our home is not wheelchair accessible.
+We welcome prospective community members of any ability, age, background, ethnicity, gender identity/expression, race, or sexual orientation to explore joining our community.
+Disability is a very diverse identity group, and our community may work well for people with some disabilities and not well for others.
+For two examples, we have one community member with profound developmental differences, and at the same time, sadly, our home is not wheelchair-accessible.
 You are welcome to ask about the demographics of our house, which change from time to time.

 About the Rooms Available